-My name is Liz and I am a counsellor working in the Brighton and Hove area.
+My name is Liz and I am a counsellor working in the Brighton area.

 You will have your own unique reasons for seeking counselling, whether that is a past trauma that is still in some way affecting you or present issues which are impacting your everyday life.
 This could, for example, be bereavement, depression, anxiety, anger, abuse and relationships.
 I can be the person that you are looking for to listen to you without judgement, analysis or direction.

 When you first contact me we will arrange a convenient time and day for our initial session, where I will explain how I work and we can talk about your reasons for wishing to receive counselling.
 We will be able to get to know one another and you will have the opportunity to decide whether you wish to have further sessions.
 I have found that clients are happier to have sessions over several weeks and many prefer a much longer time, but this is always the decision for the client to make.
 I offer a reduced price for the first session.
 My aim is to create a safe space for us to explore together and help you reach a deeper understanding of yourself, assisting you to find a path forward in your life.

 I moved to Brighton several years ago and joined the Level One Counselling course at Brighton City College and then went on to complete both levels two and three before studying the Foundation Degree in Person-Centred Counselling at Sussex Downs College in Lewes.

 I am a fully qualified and insured Person-Centred Counsellor and am a member of the BACP (British Association for Counselling and Psychotherapy) living in Brighton.